Grate-Oracle-Lewot/GrateCrystal/README.md

 - U-Turn doesn't switch in link battles.
 (It still does damage.)
 I would like it to work, but I can't figure it out, so for now it just doesn't even try, thus preventing desynchronization.

-- A few minor, temporary and purely cosmetic visual issues persist with the status problem icons in battle.
+- A few minor, temporary and purely cosmetic visual issues persist with the status problem icons.

 - Nayru's dex currently does not show fishing encounters.
 This is because I added a fourth rod, which the dex branches don't account for, and I can't quite figure out how to code it myself.
 For now it's framed as fishing appealing to people who want some mystery in their encounters, but if I can get some help I'll make it work.